Trust and Results: The Only Two Things that Matter in Ultra-High Net Worth Wealth Management

 Also, an ideal advisor would ask about concerns, fears, and uncertainties.
 What do you wonder about?
 What makes you nervous about your finances?
 What is most frustrating?

-Look for questions like these in your early conversations, because that implies this advisor has a process for achieving those goals.
+Look for questions like these in your early conversations, because that implies this advisor has a process for protecting your wealth so you can achieve those goals.

 Next, and most important, you will get a sense of what results you can expect when you understand their investment process.